alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 Since there is the possibility of London universities behaving as exceptional cases due to the density of the city, we can return to this in a subsequent iteration with the option of excluding these outlier universities.

-We now assess the relationships between the three main features with scatter plots and a quadratic linear regression:
+We now assessed the relationships between the three main features with scatter plots and a quadratic linear regression:

 ![scatter plot of universities using NSS question 27 on the X axis and REF outputs on the Y axis](https://github.com/alistairknock/Coursera_Capstone/raw/master/os_figure6.PNG)